 During the summer months, the Cape Mentelle vineyard screens movies outdoors several evenings a week.
 An experience to try at least once!
 See their website for information on the programme.

 Leeuwin-Naturaliste National Park

-The Leeuwin-Naturaliste Park owes its name to the two capes Cape Leeuwin in the south and Cape Naturaliste in the north.
-Along the coast, the park extends over 190 km² and offers an exceptional view of the Indian Ocean.
+The Leeuwin-Naturaliste Park owes its name to the two capes, Cape Leeuwin in the south and Cape Naturaliste in the north, both of which have a lighthouse.
+Along the coast, the park extends over 190 km² and offers exceptional views of the Indian Ocean.

-The Cape to Cape Track is a coastal path in the national park, which runs along the coast and connects the two capes.
-If you’re really keen you can complete this 135-kilometer walk in one week.
-Otherwise, you can take it easy and just sections of it, as there are access points along the way.
-This way you to do shorter walks and choose the tracks you are most comfortable with (walking on the beach, cliffs, bush…there is something for everyone).
+The Cape to Cape Track is a coastal path in the national park which runs along the coast and connects the two capes.
+If you’re really keen you can complete this 135-kilometre walk in one week.
+Otherwise, you can take it easy and just do sections of it, as there are access points along the way.
+That way you can do shorter walks and choose the tracks you are most comfortable with (walking on the beach, cliffs, bush…there is something for everyone!).